Maggie-XShen/smc-in-a-box/README.md

 - ServerShareDue: due time that servers submit aggregated shares to the output party.
 - Owner: a URL of the output party for servers submitting aggregated shares to the output party.

-3. Run the software
+### 3. Run the software

-To run a server with TLS (default), at the folder server/cmd, compile then run
+To start up a server, at the folder server/cmd, compile then run
 ```
 ./cmd -confpath="path_to_server_config_file" -inputpath="path_to_experiments_file" -logpath="path_to_log_folder" -n_client=num_of_clients
 ```

-To run an output party with TLS (default), at the folder outputparty/cmd, compile then run
+To start up an output party, at the folder outputparty/cmd, compile then run
 ```
 ./cmd -confpath="path_to_output_party_config_file" -inputpath="path_to_experiments_file" -logpath="path_to_log_folder" -n_client=num_of_clients
 ```

-To run a client, at the folder client/cmd, compile then run
+To start up a client, at the folder client/cmd, compile then run
 ```
 ./cmd -confpath=“path_to_client_config_file” -inputpath=“path_to_input_file” -logpath="path_to_log_folder"
 ```

 To describe the meaning of some parameters:
-- For server and output party, -mode="http" is used to run without TLS, default setting is using TLS;
+- For server and output party, use -mode="http" to disable TLS; the default enables it (which requires setup of certificate).
-- For server, -n_client_mal=num_of_malicious_client is used to run experiment with malicious clients, default setting is assuming clients are all honest.
+- For server, use -n_client_mal=num_of_malicious_client to enable malicious clients; the default assumes all are honest.
-- For client, -mode=honest is used to run client without malicious behavior, default setting is client could act maliciously.
+- For client, use -mode=honest to run client without malicious behavior.
+Default setting assumes client could act maliciously.

- **Note:** Servers and output party need to start running before clients.
+ **Note:** Servers and the output party must start before clients.

 ## Citation